ULLAS187/FinanceChatbot/README.md

 The application will launch in your default web browser at `http://localhost:8501`.

-the local model will be downloaded automatically when run the project for first time.
+the local model will be downloaded automatically when you run the project for the first time.
 To run it using gpu install cuda and run the project.